cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### `end(self, final_observations)`

 Method to report the end of the environment.
 This will effectively end the trial.
+Message events can still arrive after this call.

 Parameters: